 And that’s without going into the cost of training and deploying an AI model.

-That’s why you can’t ignore data quality when integrating AI into your product.
+That’s why you can’t ignore data quality when developing an AI app.

 A good way to think about it is like mathematician Clive Humby said: “Data is the new oil.
 Like oil, data is valuable, but if unrefined it cannot really be used.”